Glossary term

 Drafting notes and guidance

 GHG reductions can be calculated for an entire company, a contract, or a specific activity.
-The Carbon Trust's 'A guide to carbon footprinting for businesses' (2022) presents a clear route map and methodology for how to calculate all three.

-One way to specify whether the GHG reductions addressed by your contract relate to organisational, contract-related or activity specific emissions is to adapt your definition of GHG Emissions so that emissions are defined as organisation, contract-related or activity-specific emissions.
-See TCLP's glossary term GHG Emissions for sample wording.
+One way to specify whether the GHG reductions addressed by your contract relate to organisational, contract-related or activity-specific emissions is to adapt your definition of GHG Emissions so that emissions are defined as organisation, contract-related or activity-specific emissions.
+See TCLP’s glossary term GHG Emissions for sample wording.

-Examples of GHG reductions include:
+Examples of GHG reductions methods include:

-• Replacing power generated by fossil fuels with renewable energy.
+• replacing power generated by fossil fuels with renewable energy;

-• Reducing consumption of emissions-intensive products or inputs.
+• reducing consumption of emissions-intensive products or inputs;

-• Avoiding damage to carbon sinks.
+• avoiding damage to carbon sinks; and

-• Carbon capture and storage (CCS).
+• carbon capture and storage (CCS).

 If the parties to a contract want to specify the technologies, practices or processes to be adopted to achieve the GHG reductions, they can include an additional definition ‘GHG Reduction Methods’.